janeffer945/quotes_app/README.md

 5.You need computer or phone and be able to access internet.
 ## Technologies Used
+   * HTML - which was used to build the structure of the pages.

+* CSS - which was used to style the pages.

+* js  -This was used to add functionality to the website.
+* Angular CLI
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.